 Further, even as some graduates struggle to get good jobs, research continues to support the notion that a college degree is an indisputably good investment in terms of increasing potential lifetime earnings.
 However, only 58 percent of students who began a four-year program in 2004 earned a degree in six years, and evidence suggests that “noncompleters,” in particular, have tremendous challenges in terms of employment and thus loan payback.
 Student loan defaults also continue to take place disproportionately among those who attend for-profit schools.

 Finally, there are vital aspects of universities that may not be fully captured by conventional metrics.
-As the U.S. National Research Council (NRC) has noted, federal funding for university research has been “unstable and, in real terms, declining at a time when other countries have increased funding for research and development.”
-There has historically been a strong connection among fundamental research in higher education, innovation and economic growth; American prosperity and security hangs in the balance as more funding cuts are contemplated, as the NRC report notes.
+As the U.S. National Research Council has noted, federal funding for university research has been “unstable and, in real terms, declining at a time when other countries have increased funding for research and development.”
+There has historically been a strong connection among fundamental research in higher education, innovation and economic growth; American prosperity and security hangs in the balance as more funding cuts are contemplated, as the National Research Council report notes.

 In any case, educators and researchers continue to analyze the benefits and repercussions of performance-based funding policies.
 Studies so far offer mixed results, with some scholars questioning whether the approach is a red herring.
 Despite a long history — performance funding in Tennessee dates back to the 1970s and programs in Missouri, South Carolina and some other states originated in the 1990s — there appears to be limited research on how the trend has specifically affected schools with large minority enrollments, including historically black colleges and universities.